 Running is a good form of cardiovascular exercise because it makes you breathe faster and more deeply.
-However, depending on your state of health, breathing techniques and other environmental factors, such fast, deep breathing may lead to a sore throat after running.
+However, depending on your state of health, breathing techniques and other environmental factors, you may get a sore throat after running.

 As you inhale and exhale more air during a run, this air has to pass your throat on the way to and from your lungs.
 The throat may become irritated and sore.

 If you breathe in with your mouth open while running, this could contribute to your getting a sore throat.
 The American Lung Association website indicates that you can breathe through your mouth; but if you're working out in a cold, dry environment, you might want to switch to nose breathing.
 Breathing through the mouth can both dry and irritate your throat, leading to a sensation of soreness.
 If you can, when running it is best to inhale through your nose — your nasal passage both warms and filters the air, so there is less of an irritating effect on your throat lining.